Help us match you with local pros in your area

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Look for a a company with glowing reviews and stories of positive service experiences.
+You want to hire a provider with glowing reviews and stories of positive service experiences.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
-When replacing your HVAC system, request that the installation company describe the new model, energy efficiency, estimated installation time, features, and brand.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should list the particular parts that need replacement and why.
+Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
+For replacement, ask your contractor to explain the new HVAC system features, energy efficiency, model, brand, and estimated installation time.
+Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-You should have your HVAC system inspected twice annually.
-After the inspection, your technician will tell you if any services are required.
-You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, it should be inspected every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, like unusual smells, leaks, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You could also consider getting a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will be based on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on factors like the size of your house, how easily accessible different sections are, and whether your technician runs into any problems.

 There are several ways you can make your HVAC system more energy-efficient: